naveennakshatram/cloud-native-python-microservice/README.md

         gcloud container clusters list

+##  To deploy the docker image into the cluster.
+    1. Command to check available clusters. gcloud container clusters list
+    2. Command to get the credentials of the cluster. gcloud container clusters get-credentials cluster-name --zone us-central1-a --project project-id
-6. Deploy the docker image into the cluster.
+    3. Command to deploy the docker image into the cluster. kubectl apply -f deployment.yaml

-# Steps to run the microservice in local machine.

-## Prerequisites
-1. Install python3.12 or above.
-2. Install pip3.12 or above.
-3. Install docker.
-4. Install gcloud.
-5. Install kubectl or minikube.

-## Create a virtual environment.
-1. Open a terminal and navigate to the directory where you want to create the virtual environment.
-2. Run the following command to create a virtual environment: python3.12 -m venv myvenv
-    Note : Replace myvenv with the name of the virtual environment you want to create.
-3. Activate the virtual environment: source myvenv/bin/activate
-    Note : Replace myvenv with the name of the virtual environment you created.
-4. To install the required packages, run the following command: make update
-5. To run the microservice, run the following command: make run
+        Note: deployment.yaml is the file that contains the deployment configuration.
+Plese check the deployment.yaml file for more details.
+    4. Command to check the status of the deployment. kubectl get deployment
+    5. Command to check the status of the pods. kubectl get pods
+    6. Command to check the status of the services. kubectl get services